WalaaYousif/Evolvice/README.md

 ## Running

-Now you can run the project use SpringBoot
+Now you can run the project with using SpringBoot

-run this API on postman
+Run this API on postman
 ```
 1)http://localhost:8080/car/getAllCars -->Get Mapping